 You’re standing at a cash register with credit card in hand, or your finger is hovering over the “check out” button on a website with a full cart.
 How often do you ask yourself if you want or need what you’re about to spend money on?
 Sometimes it hard to distinguish between a need and a want and it’s easy to justify your answer either way.
 If you are starting to work on a budget, sifting through all of your monthly living expenditures, determining if they’re a need or a want is one of the first steps to better understanding your spending patterns and getting on track to living within your means.

 You can think of a “need” as something that is essential for you to function in your everyday life.

 These are things that would severely impact your life if you didn’t have them like housing, groceries, utilities, health insurance, auto/transportation.
-Some budgeting methods, such as the “50/30/20 rule of thumb” also include your minimum payments on credit cards (and other debts) as needs.
+Some budgeting methods, such as the 50/30/20 framework, also include your minimum payments on credit cards (and other debts) as needs.
 The negative impact on your credit score if you didn’t pay them and late payment fees make these “needs” instead of ”wants”.

-You can think of a “want” as anything that you can give up with only minor inconvenience.
-It’s something that makes your everyday life more comfortable, but isn’t strictly necessary.
-Some examples of wants include internet, cable, eating out at restaurants, fancy coffees, gym membership, new clothes, entertainment and vacations.
+Wants are things that makes your everyday life more comfortable, but aren’t strictly necessary.
+Some examples of wants include cable tv, eating out at restaurants, fancy coffees, gym membership, new clothes, entertainment and vacations.
 You’ll certainly miss some (or all) all of these things, but you would survive and wouldn’t be in a worse position by forgoing them.

 The point is, it all comes down to choices.
 You are in control of your money and you decide how it is spent.
 You can choose to live minimally, with few or no “wants” in your budget.
 Or you can spend freely on all the extras and conveniences available to you.
 Once you understand the difference between needs and wants, it’s easier to make a budget work for you and live within your means.